-1300.
-Introduction to Studio - Painting.
-A first course in painting from life, objects and concepts.
-Emphasis placed on space, materials, color, analysis of form and critical judgment.

-2300.
-Introduction to Studio - Painting II.
+- 1300.
+Introduction to Studio: Painting I. A first course in painting from life, objects, and concepts.
+Emphasis placed on space, materials, color, analysis of form, and critical judgment. - 2300.
+Introduction to Studio: Painting II.
 For students who have completed Foundations or painting and drawing at the beginning level.
-Includes study of the materials, capabilities, processes and essential meaning of painting and the qualities of color, vision and composition.
-Subjects from life, objects and concepts.
+Includes study of the materials, capabilities, processes, and essential meaning of painting, as well as the qualities of color, vision, and composition.
+Subjects from life, objects, and concepts.
 Extensive studio and outside work required.
-Prerequisite(s): ASPT 1300, or ASAG 1300, 1304, 1601, or permission of instructor.
+Prerequisite(s): ASPT 1300; or ASAG 1300, 1304, and 1601; or permission of instructor. - 3300, 3301.

-3300, 3301.
 Intermediate Painting.
 Studio and outside work in painting that further develops vision, understanding of color, painting traditions and capabilities, and individual approaches to painting.
-Prerequisite: ASPT 2300.
+Prerequisite: ASPT 2300. - 3305.

-3305.
 Studio Workshop: Color and Meaning.
-A painting workshop for students who have completed ASPT 1300, 2300 or Foundations I, II and III and who are ready to work on problems with some independence.
+A painting workshop for students who have completed ASPT 1300 and 2300, or Foundations I, II, and III, and who are ready to work on problems with some independence.
 Theoretical works on color are discussed and employed, but the central concern is the development of color relationships within each student's work.
 Extensive reading and written presentations required.
-Prerequisite: ASPT 2300.
+Prerequisite: ASPT 2300. - 3306.

-3306.
 Painting in Taos.
 An intermediate study of painting in the physical and cultural environment of the Fort Burgwin Research Center.
-Prerequisite: ASPT 2300 or permission of instructor.
+Prerequisite: ASPT 2300 or permission of - 3309.

-3309.
 Painting in Rome.
 A study of painting among the monuments and landscapes of central Italy.
-Offered at SMU-in-Rome.
-Prerequisite: ASPT 2300 or permission of instructor.
+Offered at SMU-in-Italy.
+Prerequisite: ASPT 2300 or permission of instructor. - 4300, 4301.
+Painting: Advanced.

-4300, 4301.
-Painting.
 Advanced painting with emphasis on independent development in drawing.
-Prerequisites: ASPT 3300 or 3301, or permission of instructor.
+Prerequisite: ASPT 3300 or 3301, or permission of instructor. - 4306.

-4306.
 Painting in Taos.
 An advanced study of painting in the physical and cultural environment of the Fort Burgwin Research Center.
+Prerequisite: ASPT 3300 or 3301 or 3306, or permission of instructor. - 4315.
+Junior Independent Tutorial in Painting.
+Recommended to be taken during spring term.
+Directed individual investigation leading to a sustained body of work within the student's concentration.
+Taken during the spring term and leading to the Junior Exhibitions.
+May not be repeated unless due to a failing grade.
+Prerequisites: Junior standing and permission of instructor. - 5100, 5101, 5102, 5200, 5201, 5202, 5302, 5303, 5304.
+Directed Studies in Painting.
+Students may take one course per term only.
+Prerequisite: ASPT 3300 or 3301. - 5300, 5301.
+Advanced Painting.
+Independent development in painting at the senior level.
+Prerequisite: ASPT 4300 or 4301, or permission of instructor. - 5305.
+Studio Workshop: Color and Meaning.
+An advanced painting workshop for students who have completed ASPT 1300, 2300, 3305 and who are ready to work on problems independently.
+Theoretical works on color are discussed and employed, but the central concern is on the development of color relationships within each student's work.
+Extensive reading and written presentations required.

-Prerequisite: ASPT 3300 or 3301 or 3306, or permission of instructor.
+5306.
+Painting in Taos.
+An advanced study of painting in the physical and cultural environment of the Fort Burgwin Research Center.
+Prerequisite: ASPT 4300 or 4301, or permission of instructor.